collective/collective.takeaportrait/README.rst

 __ http://caniuse.com/stream

 ..
 [1] Microsoft said that probably the Media Capture support will be delayed to Internet Explorer 36 in case
-       the Patent War VI against Kilrathi race on Tau Ceti will not over on time.
+       Patent War VI against Kilrathi race on Tau Ceti will not over on time.